‘Music can change the world because it can change people.’

 As teachers of music we will…

 …teach subject specific music lessons enabling all children to learn the knowledge and skills required to be a ‘musician’.
 We teach using the National Curriculum and use the Wakefield Music Service progression map to effectively plan progression from Early Years to the end of KS1.
+Across school, we use the Wakefield Charanga Music Scheme.
+The Wakefield Music Service further enhance our music teaching by providing high quality teaching for our pupils such as Samba and Ukulele.
 Lessons are taught using the three core aspects of music which are perform, explore and compose and listen, reflect and appraise.

 Perform – Singing and playing

 Children have the opportunity to sing and play using their voices, bodies and a range of instruments.
 They have the opportunity to play a range of tuned and untuned instruments including junk percussion and the ocarina and ukulele.
 They have regular opportunity to perform during lessons and beyond and also have the opportunity to watch performances by other musicians.

 Children have the opportunity to play and explore during music lessons.
 They explore sound for example pitch, tempo and compose their own musical pieces using their voice, instuments and composing their own simple score.

 Listen, reflect and appraise – Creating and thinking critically